4dn-dcic/fish_omics_format/docs/source/mapping.rst

 In addition, this table might be used to report additional vectorial properties such as:

--  Lists of RNA Spot x/y/z in global coordinates,
+-  Lists of RNA Spot x/y/z in global coordinates
 -  Lists of barcode sequence ID
 -  Lists of channels